 Brighton city centre is very compact, so we can easily get a taste of the main areas and sights, including the Royal Pavilion, Dome, Lanes, North Laine and the beach.
 If you are new to Brighton, the tour works very well as an orientation.

 The beach, just west of the Pier.
 It's five minutes from the start of the tour, and right next to the Lanes and the city centre.
-The perfect place to continue your evening.
+The perfect place to continue your day.

 Not too much - about 1.5 miles (2.5km), no hills.
 We may choose to take some steps down to the beach, but only if that is OK with everyone.
 If you have some difficulty walking we won't walk very fast, and there are some benches, especially near the end of the route.
 A quick word with me at the begininng of the tour will help me take you into consideration.
 If you have any concerns email me

-People of all ages are very welcome on the tour, but as Only in Brighton! is not written specifically as a children's entertainment, under 14s come free.
+People of all ages are very welcome on the tour, but Only in Brighton! is not written specifically as a children's entertainment.
 I can't guarantee that all under 10s will find it very exciting, but I've had many older children on the tour who have had a great time.

 There are some mild and appropriately-contextualised references to drunkeness and sexuality.
 But hey, you're in Brighton.